Nikoleta-v3/Game-Theory-and-Python/README.rst

 The topics being covered in this workshop are the following:

-1. `An introduction to Game theory and the iterated prisoner's dilemma <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/1.%20Introduction.ipynb>`_
+1. `An introduction to game theory and the Iterated Prisoner's Dilemma <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/1.%20Introduction.ipynb>`_
-2. `Creating matches and tournaments using the Axelrod library <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/2.%20Matches%20and%20Tournaments.ipynb>`_
+2. `Creating matches and tournaments using Axelrod-Python <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/2.%20Matches%20and%20Tournaments.ipynb>`_
-3. `Writing strategies and contributing to the Axelrod library <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/3.%20Writing%20a%20Strategy.ipynb>`_
+3. `Writing strategies and contributing to Axelrod-Python <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/3.%20Writing%20a%20Strategy.ipynb>`_
-4. `Playing against strategies of the iterated prisoner's dilemma <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/4.%20Human%20Strategy.ipynb>`_
+4. `Playing against strategies of the Iterated Prisoner's Dilemma <https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/4.%20Human%20Strategy.ipynb>`_

 Installing Python
 -----------------